-Please refer to the Overarching guidance on legislation, guidance and national policy and Overarching guidance on resources sections.
+Related legislation and guidance Please refer to the Overarching guidance on legislation, guidance and national policy and Overarching guidance on resources sections.

-Unit 232 Providing care and support for individuals living in care home settings
+Unit 332 Promoting care and support for individuals living in care home settings

-Level: 2
+Level: 3

 GLH: 45

-Credit: 8
+Credit: 13

-Unit Summary: This unit aims to support learners to develop the knowledge and skills needed to support individuals living in care home settings.
-In the context of this unit, the term 'individuals' refers to older adults living in care home settings.
+Unit Summary: This unit aims to support learners to develop the knowledge, understanding and skills needed to promote support for individuals living in care home settings.
+In the context of this unit, the term 'individuals' refers to older adults living in care home settings

-1. The role of care home settings in providing care and support for individuals
+1. The role of legislation, national policy, guidance and standards for care home settings

-- 1.1 Types of care home settings for older individuals - 1.2 Reasons why individuals may move into a care home - 1.3 Positive characteristics of care home settings - 1.4 Professionals that may provide support to individuals in care home settings - 1.5 The role of families in the on-going care and support of individuals
+- 1.1 How different types of care home settings are used to support individuals at different stages of their life journey - 1.2 How legislation, national policy, guidance and standards support the development of positive characteristics of care home settings - 1.3 The role of the Older People's Commissioner in promoting the rights of individuals living in care home settings - 1.4 Resources and professionals that may provide, or be used to support individuals living in care home settings - 1.5 The importance of providing families opportunities to be involved in the on-going care and support of individuals - 1.6 How gender and ethnicity, and social, cultural and religious environments may impact on individuals and the care and support that they access